-A Quality Engineer works within the quality team to ensure the overall quality of a manufactured product and are tasked with creating documentation, devising quality tests and defining the criteria a test result should meet.
+A Quality Engineer works within the quality team to ensure the overall quality of a manufactured product and is tasked with creating documentation, devising quality tests and defining the criteria a test result should meet.
 They play a key role in fixing issues when they arise.

 Let’s take a closer look at the details of quality and the role of a quality engineer.